University of San Francisco: Student-produced media

-The San Francisco Foghorn is the official student weekly newspaper and is sponsored by ASUSF.
-The Foghorn was founded in 1903 and was first called The Ignatian.
-In the 1930s when the college name was changed, the newspaper became the San Francisco Foghorn.
-The Foghorn has played a significant role on campus throughout the years and has some notable alumni: Pierre Salinger, editor of the San Francisco Chronicle and Press Secretary for President John F. Kennedy; well-known author and historian Kevin Starr; and Leo T. McCarthy, former California Lieutenant Governor.
-In 1961, the Foghorn received the American Newspaper Publishers Association "Pacemaker Award".
-In 1998, Associated Collegiate Press named it "College Paper of the Year".
+The San Francisco Foghorn is the official student weekly newspaper.
 From 1977, USF radio station KUSF broadcast online until 2011 when its license was sold to a Southern California-based classical radio station.
 KUSF had garnered international attention for its diverse musical programming, which varied from rock to hip hop to world music.
 It received numerous awards, including public service awards, for its weekly community service series.
 USF's other radio station, KDNZ, is student-run.

-The University of San Francisco television station USFTV, founded in 2006 and entirely student-run, is broadcast on Channel 35 in the dormitories and around campus, with news, sports, and cultural programming.
+The University of San Francisco television station USFtv, founded in 2006 and entirely student-run, is broadcast on Channel 35 in the dormitories and around campus, with news, sports, and cultural programming.
 In 2008, USFtv students collaborated with Wyclef Jean to create a music video for his song, "If I Was President".

-The Ignatian is USF's annual literary magazine published every spring, with a wide array of content from philosophical pieces to personal essays, short fiction, poetry, and photography.
+The Ignatian is USF's annual literary magazine.

 Performing arts

-USF has numerous student clubs for the performing arts, including a theater group (College Players), two-time Golden Gate Regional winning improvisational team (Awkward Silence), choir (ASUSF Voices), USF Don Marching Band, contemporary mass ensemble, and a dance program that focuses on social justice.
+USF has student clubs for the performing arts, including a theater group (College Players), improvisational team (Awkward Silence), choir (ASUSF Voices), USF Don Marching Band, contemporary mass ensemble, and a dance program that focuses on social justice.

 The College Players, founded in 1863, is considered one of the oldest student-run theater groups in the United States.
-Their annual production of The Vagina Monologues gives all its proceeds to women's charities in the Bay Area.
+Their annual production of The Vagina Monologues gives all its proceeds to women's charities in the Bay Area, as of 2009.

 ASUSF Voices, in collaboration with the Performing Arts Department, contains a variety of choral ensembles, including jazz and popular.
 The USF Contemporary Mass Ensemble (vocal and instrumental) are USF alumni who perform at Sunday Masses in St. Ignatius Church.
 The USF dance program is affiliated with the Performing Arts and Social Justice Major.
 Students can enroll in traditional and modern dance classes and participate in the USF Dance Ensemble under professional choreographers.